 The Educational Requirements and Roles of Dental Assistants in Ontario

-Here at Cestar College, our thorough Dental Assistant Program in Toronto runs for 52 weeks (or one year).
+Here at Cestar College, our thorough Dental Assistant Program in Toronto runs for 52 weeks (or 1 year).
 It covers a comprehensive curriculum with courses like Dental Materials Safety, Dental Microbiology, Dental Radiography, Preventive Dentistry, and more.
 The program includes an immersive internship to help students garner valuable experience whilst being able to build their professional network.

 After completing the dental assistant program, the next step is to pass the NDAEB written exam and obtain the certificate.
 This certificate is currently required in various provinces in Canada.

-If you want more information about how long it takes to become a dental assistant, please refer to this other post, where we talk about the journey to becoming a dental assistant in more detail.
+If you want more information about how long it takes to become a registered dental assistant, please refer to this other post, where we talk about the journey to becoming a dental assistant in more detail.

-Level I and level II dental assistants (as subdivided by the Canadian Dental Assistants Association and recognized by the Ontario Dental Assistants Association) perform separate tasks in a dental office.
+Level I and Level II dental assistants (as subdivided by the Canadian Dental Assistants Association and recognized by the Ontario Dental Assistants Association) perform separate tasks in a dental office.

 LEVEL I